jooj123/js-oo-patterns/README.md

 * Full access to properties (eg: `dog.name`) which can bipass logic and data security

-## Constructor function with inheritance
+## Constructor function & adding to prototype

 ```javascript
 function Dog(name) {